tdwg/website/conferences/2024/sessions/index.md

 Advancing the role of collections in biodiversity conservation, the SPNHC Biodiversity Crisis Response Committee has been actively engaging our global community since 2019 in the intersection of collections and conservation action.

 How can museum collections and museum staff support the IUCN Red List?
 Many curators and collections managers may have already been part of assessment teams or undertaken training, while for others this may all be new.
 This session will provide an overview of the process and would encourage members to become contributors to the IUCN Red List.
-We are soliciting talks from those who have experience in working with the Red List, telling us about the process and any problems they encountered as well as presenters who have used Red List data for exhibitions, displays, research and (sub-)national reporting."
+We are soliciting talks from those who have experience in working with the Red List, telling us about the process and any problems they encountered as well as presenters who have used Red List data for exhibitions, displays, research and (sub-)national reporting.

 ## SYM24 Microscope Slide Curation, Conservation, and Access